 One popular practice at the time was a household binder.
 There were instructions, templates, and examples available online.
 We could turn a three-ring binder into a household reference, instruction manual, and data center.

-I started with a full-size 1 1/2-inch binder, but I needed a free hand to carry it because it wouldn’t fit in my purse and it took up so much space in my diaper bag that there wasn’t hardly room for diapers.
-After all, the whole point of the binder was that it was always with you, so you’d have whatever information you might need right at your fingerprints.
+I started with a full-size 1 1/2-inch binder.
+Soon I needed a free hand to carry it because it wouldn’t fit in my purse.
+In fact, it took up so much space in my diaper bag that there wasn’t hardly room for diapers.
+After all, the whole point of the binder was that it was always with you.
+Then you’d have whatever information you might need right at your fingerprints.

 Next I created a half-size household binder.
 It fit in my purse, and I used it much more often than the full size one because it also fit on a handy spot on my kitchen counter.

-I made a grocery store price list, and “important numbers” reference page full of phone numbers for emergency services I never used.
-I wrote the sizes of my two little boys, crossing off old numbers and updating it every three months as they grew and grew.
+I made a grocery store price list.
+It even had an “important numbers” reference page full of phone numbers for emergency services I never used.
+Writing the sizes of my little boys, I’d cross off old numbers and updating it as they grew and grew.
 I began honing my master pantry list and menu planning routine that became Simplified Dinners.

 One day, as I lugged the infant carrier into the grocery cart, rummaged for my binder, and make sure my keys landed in my purse, I directed my toddler to hold onto the side of the cart as I shopped.
 My binder had to go up in the toddler seat area of the cart, after all, or else I couldn’t reference my price book and be sure I was getting a good deal.